-Herd size data are initialised based on the data prepared in coco1 FinishZPA1.gms (Section 2.3.3.4), taking an average of the available countings related to a calendar year.
-In the cattle the weighted average 0.25December(t-1)+0.5Maysector we take June(t)+0.25December(t) to assign the average herd size in the calendar year.
+Herd size data are initialised based on the data prepared in 'cocol finish zpal.gms' (Section 2.2.3.4), taking an average of the available countings related to a calendar year.
+In the cattle average 0.25December(t-1)+0.5Maytake weighted sector we the June(t)+0.25December(t) to assign the average herd size in the calendar year.
 For dairy cows and suckler cows this average herd size this is also the activity level.
 The input coefficient for dairy cows ("DCOW.ICOW") and suckler cows ("SCOW.ICOW") reflects the number of slaughtered heads (of cows), in relation to the total herd size of cows with a fall back value in case of missing data of 0.2.
 The slaughter weight of cows is cows' meat production divided by slaughtered heads.
 A particularity is the culling of cows in the UK due to the mad cow disease, because culled cows do not show up in the slaughtering statistics and yet they have top be considered for reasonable replacement rates.
 This is solved by estimating the total killings of cows (near zero slaughterings + cullings GROF.ICOW) in the period 1996-2005 from typical replacement rates in the pre-crisis period and booking the estimated cullings on losses (LOSF.ICOW for heads, LOSF.BEEF for tons of culled cows).